MartaWojtczak/OPENAI_API/README.md

 3. 3_gpt-chatbot
 python script with chatbot using gpt-3.5-turbo/gpt-4.
 CTRL+C exits the script.
 Additional argument is --personality: it determines personality of a chatbot.
 Great example of using ChatCompletion API with Python

+5. 5_counting_tokens
+jupiter notebook explaining how to count tokens and prices per prompt (message to AI model)